OscarGVelasco/LotOfCells/readme.md

 <figure>
 <img src="./images/main_diagram_lotOfCells.jpg" alt="LotOfCells diagram" />
-<figcaption><i>Plots and tests available in LotOfCells. <b>A</b>.
-Barplots of proportions of cell types for all individual samples from different tissues, the tissue class is depicted in the colored boxes on the x-axis. <b>B</b>.
-Barplots showing the cell type composition of normal and tumor lung samples (from the same dataset) by cancer stage.
-Here the samples from the same stages are grouped together in each barplot. <b>C</b> Montecarlo test for the difference in cell type population abundances between tumor and normal lung samples in stage IA. </i></figcaption>
+<figcaption><i><b>Diagram of plots and tests available in LotOfCells.
+A.</b> Barplots of proportions of cell types for all individual samples from different tissues, the tissue class is depicted in the colored boxes on the x-axis. <b>B.</b> Barplots showing the cell type composition of normal and tumor lung samples, each bar corresponds to a cancer stage.
+Samples from the same stage-condition are grouped together in the same bar. <b>C.</b> Montecarlo test for the difference in cell type population abundances between tumor and normal lung samples in stage IA.
+B lymphocyte population is significantly larger in tumor. <b>D.</b> Waffle plots showing B lymphocytes only for all independent patients.
+The number of total B lymphocytes is depicted in grey.
+Each square=1\%. <b>E.</b> Waffle plot showing IA stage for tumor and normal lung.
+All samples are pulled together by condition. <b>F.</b> Symmetric divergence score test between stages IA and IIIA from lung tumor.
+On the right a scatter violin plot showing the distribution of generated scores vs the observed value. <b>G.</b> Cell type proportion changes across cancer stages in lung tumor.
+Values of the Kendall Tau correlation coefficient per cell type are shown. <b>H.</b> Barplot of Myeloid cells proportions across cancer stages in lung tumor. <b>I.</b> Polar plot showing the raw number of cells per tissue. </i></figcaption>
 </figure>

 # Manual